 She shrugs and taps away slowly on the screen.
 Corgi orders a large mixed grill, then we take our drinks and settle into a corner table as far from anyone else as possible.
 I quickly down the vodka then nurse the cider as we wait for the food.

 “So how’s the writing going?”
 Corgi asks me.

 “Well, I’m sat in a Wetherspoons drinking before ten.
 My spirits are clearly high.”

 “Fuck if I know.
 That knowledge requires communication.
 What I get is the cold silence of jack shit.
 But hey, it was only two years’ hard work.
 No real loss, right?”

 “I don’t know why you keep trying.
 You clearly aren’t very good at it.”

 I’m torn between dry sarcasm and trying to defend myself.
-I could explain that agents receive hundreds of submissions every week but only accept a handful of clients each year, but that sounds like an excuse even as I think of the words.
+I could explain that agents receive hundreds of submissions every week, but that sounds like an excuse even as I think of the words.
 I’m not sure I even believe it either.
 Maybe I am just not good enough.
 That would be more fitting with my usual MO.
 Sarcasm it is then.

 “Are you boys ready for tonight?”
 Larry asks, clapping his hands together.

 “Yesh,” I answer.
 I may be drunk.
 Fuck if I know.
 A drunk guy should be the last person you trust to make a judgement call about anything.

 Toto gathers up my empties and shakes his head.
 He’s still smiling.
 It’s vaguely unnerving.